nathanap2/pytoma/README.md

 ## Pitfalls

 - **Rule order can still be tricky.** For instance, you should  put `file:*` first) if you don't want it to be erased by a rule on sig+doc.
+If a hide is mentionned after another rule that imply the same file, things may also get messy.
 I 'm looking forward to improving that soon.
 For the moment, for tricky setups, you can simply ask an LLM to draft the rules for you (from your repo tree and goals).